 Tour the modern parking and transport infrastructure supporting Assisi's enormous influx of visitors each year, allowing the flow of huge numbers of visitors while still protecting the historic preservation integrity of this UNESCO World Heritage site.

-View modern architectural interventions in this vibrant and evocative hill town.
+View beautifully-designed modern architectural interventions woven into this vibrant and evocative hill town.

 Stay in Perugia at the Hotel Locanda Della Posta, located in the historic center.